Abdelrahman18999/ResNet-networks/README.md

 ![3](https://user-images.githubusercontent.com/59202700/207815068-dddb43b3-ec95-4a99-8952-e579796f474e.png)

 - For ResNet, this is solved by adding a convolutional block between each "doubling" group of residual blocks.
 As depicted in the figure above, the convolutional block doubles the filters to reshape the size and doubles the stride to reduce the feature map size by `75%` (performs feature pooling).
+- The output of the last residual block group is passed to a pooling and flattening layer `GlobalAveragePooling2D`, which is then passed to a single Dense layer of 1000 nodes (number of classes).